-One of the essential things to vintage rental business success is organization.
-You’ll do yourself a huge favor when you’re starting out if you stay organized from the get-go, and a great way to do that is by using a software like Goodshuffle Pro.
+Organization is key to vintage rental business success.
+You’ll do yourself a huge favor when you’re starting out if you stay organized from the get-go, and a great way to do that is by using an event rental software like Goodshuffle Pro.
 Not only does Goodshuffle Pro allow you to track your inventory, and avoid costly mistakes such as double bookings, but the Goodshuffle dashboard gives you an at-a-glance look at your calendar of upcoming events, making it easy to anticipate and plan for busy times.

-Once you’ve considered costs, done your market research, and gotten organized, the fun part is here – sourcing vintage items for your business!
+Once you’ve considered costs, done your market research, and gotten organized, the fun part is here: sourcing vintage rental items for your business!
 This part is exciting because you’re finally able to begin bringing your vision to life!

 Some types of items you may want to start with are:

 - Vintage china, glassware, and cake stands